Savoring Paris

 Plot: Boo!
 Actors: Yay!

 The plot wasn’t anything much.
-It follows the usual formula:1) successful career-woman with useless boyfriend gets fired and goes back to small hometown to recharge.
-2) Meets Old Boyfriend she has been avoiding for 10 years due to misunderstanding.
-3) 2 interfering mothers, sensible father 3) A festival is saved after the 2 exes are forced to work together.
-4) they fall in love again only to have another blow-up which sends heroine back to the big city with terrible boyfriend.
-5) they come to their senses and reunite for a happy ending.
-Not to mention: 6) black actors relegated to the best friend zone.
+It follows the usual formula: 1) Successful career-woman with useless boyfriend gets fired and goes back to small hometown to recharge.
+2) Meets old boyfriend she has been avoiding for 10 years due to misunderstanding.
+3) 2 interfering mothers, sensible father.
+3) A festival is saved after the 2 exes are forced to work together.
+4) they fall in love again only to have another blow-up which sends the heroine back to the big city with terrible boyfriend.
+5) They come to their senses and reunite for a happy ending.
+Not to mention: 6) Black actors relegated to the best friend zone.
 So why does this get high marks from me?
 The Acting and Appeal and Chemistry of Bethany Joy Lenz and Luke McFarlane.
 Luke has long been a favorite of mine and they both breathe life and humor into unremarkable lines that in less talented actors’ hands would result in a snooze-worthy cookie-cutter romance.
 The 2 love scenes were emotional and steamy, especially the slow dance near the end.
-Their break-up was tense and sad, and in-between, they were funny both together and apart.
+Their break-up was tense and sad, and in between, they were funny both together and apart.
 The end scene was cheesy in the extreme but at least it didn’t end with the smooch, and some loose ends were tied up.

 February 3, 2020